codetojoy/gists_web/angular/sandbox-routing/Notes.md

 ### TODO

-* x - 'please select player'
+* fake auth guard for admin
 * y - new player
     - need to refresh the players list after delete, because it's a copy
     - fire event ?
 * y - delete player
     - need to refresh the players list after delete, because it's a copy
     - fire event ?
+* strategy as enum with dropdown
+* x - 'please select player'
-* y - edit player
+* x - edit player
     - for dirty data, should not leave the edit component
         - deactivate
-* strategy as enum with dropdown